Concordium/concordium.github.io/source/shared/smart-contracts/guides/unit-test-contract.rst

 Compiling the tests to native machine code is sufficient for most cases, but it is also possible to compile the tests to Wasm and run them using the exact interpreter that is used by the nodes.
-This makes the test environment closer to the run environment on-chain and could in some cases catch more bugs.
+This makes the test environment closer to the run environment on-chain and could, in some cases, catch more bugs.
 One notable difference between different environments is regarding the size of pointers, where `Wasm32` uses four bytes as opposed to eight, which is common for most platforms.